bstatcomp/RandomCL/README.md

 #### `isaac`

-ISAAC (indirection, shift, accumulate, add, and count).
+ISAAC (Indirection, Shift, Accumulate, Add, and Count).
 Returns 32-bit random numbers.
 Does not work on graphics cards, as it requires unaligned accesses to memory.

 #### `well512`

-A 512-bit WELL (well-equidistributed long-period linear) implementation.
+A 512-bit WELL (Well-Equidistributed Long-period Linear) implementation.
 Returns 32-bit random numbers.

 #### `xorshift6432star`